helium/HIP/0081-minimum-onboarding-fee.md

 #### Multiple subDAOs in a single device

 This HIP explicitly defines that devices are not required to onboard to every subDAO the hardware is capable of.
-The hotspots that are active before the Solana migration are considered to be onboarded on the IOT subDAO and will need to be onboarded on other subDAOs to be eligible for rewards.
+The hotspots that are active before the Solana migration are considered to be onboarded on the IOT subDAO and will need to be onboarded on other subDAOs to be eligible for rewards, except during the grace period outlined above.

 ## Drawbacks